rwaldron/johnny-five/README.md

 ## Contributing
-All contributions must adhere to the the [Idiomatic.js Style Guide](https://github.com/rwldrn/idiomatic.js), by maintaining the existing coding style.
+All contributions must adhere to the [Idiomatic.js Style Guide](https://github.com/rwldrn/idiomatic.js), by maintaining the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History